 Our experienced Smyrna DUI lawyers are available to speak with you about your Smyrna DUI case anytime, including after hours and weekends.
 Call Chestney & Sullivan today: 404.816.8777

-If you have been arrested in Smyrna for a DUI from Super Bowl weekend, we are available to discuss your case.
+If you have been arrested in Smyrna for a DUI, we are available to discuss your case.
 If you are visiting from out of town, we can appear in Smyrna Municipal Court or Cobb County State Court on your behalf, so you don’t have to!

 If you have been arrested for a DUI in Smyrna, experienced DUI trial attorneys James “Skip” Sullivan and Bob Chestney are available to discuss your case anytime – including after-hours and weekends!
 Mr. Chestney is Board Certified in DUI Defense by NCDD (National College for DUI Defense) and Mr. Sullivan is a former prosecutor.
 Our Smyrna DUI lawyers offer a free in-office consultation on how we can effectively defend your Smyrna DUI charges.
 Call us today at 404.816.8777.

 If you are charged with a DUI in Smyrna, our experienced Smyrna DUI lawyers are prepared to fight your Smyrna DUI charges to avoid a conviction.